September 15, 2025

 Even with regulated partners, there are risks:

-Regulatory risk: changes in legislation or interpretation of standards
+Regulatory risk: changes in legislation or interpretation of rules

 Operational risk: poorly structured internal processes